smartdevicelink/sdl_core_guides/docs/Getting Started/Multiple Transports Configuration/index.md

 MultipleTransportsEnabled = true
 ```

-- To set the available Secondary Transport types for a given Primary transport
+- To set the available Secondary Transport types for a given Primary Transport:

 ```
 [MultipleTransports]